setuptype/Glyphs-Scripts/README.md

 Put the scripts into the *Scripts* folder which appears when you choose *Open Scripts Folder* from the *Scripts* menu.

+## Important

+The scripts only work if actual glyph names are used to name kerning groups.

 ## License

 Copyright 2016 Ondrej Jób (@setuptype).